joelzamboni/joelzamboni.com/content/posts/ai-skills-for-teens-practical-guide.md

 title: "AI Skills for Teens: A Parent's Guide to What Actually Matters"
 date: 2025-08-18T00:00:00-04:00
 draft: false
+description: "Essential AI skills every teenager needs for college and career success.
+A practical parent's guide with real exercises to develop problem-solving, agency, and human-AI collaboration."
 tags:
     - ai
     - future